North Korea fires missiles into sea | DW | 20.03.2020

 North Korea fired a pair of missiles into the sea off the coast of the Korean peninsula.
 The launch was the third set of missile launches Pyongyang conducted this month.

-The Japanese Coast Guard and South Korean military reported on Saturday that North Korea fired at least one projectile toward the East Sea that landed outside Japan's exclusive economic zone.
+The Japanese Coast Guard and South Korean military reported on Saturday that North Korea fired at two projectiles toward the East Sea that landed outside Japan's exclusive economic zone.

 The nuclear-armed North carried out similar launches on two other occasions in March.
 Japan said those projectiles appeared to be ballistic missiles.